sl-design-system/components/.changeset/chilled-geese-pretend.md

 After: `import { ButtonComponent } from '@sl-design-system/angular/button';`

+This also moves the form bindings to `@sl-design-system/angular/forms`.

 This change is necessary to allow you to pick-and-choose which components you want to use in your application.
 This is a workaround because Angular creates Flattened ESM (FESM) bundles which include all components in a single file.
 This requires users to include *all* web components in their application, even if they only use one.